Moving to My Dog's Hometown: Stories of Everything I Didn't Know I Wanted

 Betsy Vereckey with Ronan.
 Photo by Rob Strong.

 Betsy Vereckey is a journalist and essayist who began her career as a reporter with the Associated Press in Athens, Greece.
-She has written about sobriety and astrology for the Los Angeles Times and about her crush on a hot baker for the New York Times’ Modern Love column.
-She lives in Vermont with her husband and three Glen of Imaal terriers.
+She has written about astrology for the Los Angeles Times and about her crush on a hot baker for the New York Times’ Modern Love column.
+She lives in Vermont with her new husband and three Glen of Imaal terriers.

 View All Rootstock Titles